Albert Street, Camden: Odd-numbered houses

 A terrace of 27 houses (Nos.
 45 to 97) was built in 1845 and is Grade II listed.
 The Yorkshire-born architect William Henry Crossland (1835–1908), who designed Rochdale Town Hall, Holloway Sanatorium and Royal Holloway College, died at No. 57 on 14 November 1908.

 The artists Victor Willing and Paula Rego lived at No. 87 during the 1960s.

-Sir Tim Lankester, former President of Corpus Christi College, Oxford, England, and the first economic private secretary to Margaret Thatcher lived at 103.
+Sir Tim Lankester, former President of Corpus Christi College, Oxford, England, and the first economic private secretary to Margaret Thatcher, lived at No. 103.

 A terrace of nine houses (Nos.
 123 to 139) was built in about 1845 and is Grade II listed.
 Nos.
 129 to 131 are now called Raymond Burton House, which was the location of the Jewish Museum London from 1995 to 2023, when it closed.

 Bernard Miles, Baron Miles, actor and founder of the Mermaid Theatre lived at No. 139 during the 1950s.

 No. 141, on the corner of Albert Street and Parkway, is a pub, The Spread Eagle.
 It is Grade II listed.
 The Spread Eagle featured extensively in the early life of Bruce Robinson, the creator of Withnail and I. Robinson used to go to the Spread Eagle to cash benefits cheques.